HEnquist/rubato/README.md

 The SIMD capabilities of the CPU are determined at runtime.
 If no supported SIMD instruction set is available, it falls back to a scalar implementation.

-On x86_64 it will try to use AVX.
+On x86_64, it will try to use AVX.
 If AVX isn't available, it will instead try SSE3.

-On aarch64 (64-bit Arm) it will use Neon if available.
+On aarch64 (64-bit Arm), it will use Neon if available.

 ### Synchronous resampling